QuickBooks Enterprise vs. QuickBooks Online

 Quick Comparison

-QuickBooks was developed by Intuit in 1998 as a double-entry accounting program for small businesses.
+QuickBooks was developed by Intuit in 1998 as a double-entry accounting software for small businesses.
 This was a follow-up to the success of Quicken, which was more of a personal finance and home-office accounting solution.
-Today, QuickBooks is the most popular accounting software on the market.
+Today, it’s the most popular small business accounting software on the market.
+QuickBooks is not an ERP system, though Desktop Enterprise can offer some similar functionalities.

 QuickBooks Enterprise Overview